kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 where the latter SHOULD work from any file which includes the relevant .h file.

 All in the name of clean interfaces and memory protection.
 Additionally, I had a good time debugging the fact that writing to uart doesn't always work in main unless a delay of at least 20ms is inserted.
 Not sure why, but I suspect it's related to interrupt routines somehow.

+Implemented encoder counter which doesn't entirely shit itself after just 16 bits.
+Interprets a difference in measurement of more than 1000 as a jump in the encoder register, which means it's entirely reliant on being able to measure this faster than every 2 rotations of the motor.
+Probably safe for low speeds, possibly entirely unsafe for higher.

+###160324
+Description of module function names: module\_driver\_get\_thing(): Return a value relevant to the module, effectively only useable inside the module if using static var. module\_driver\_set\_thing(thingVal): Set the same value, also only for internal useage. module\_driver\_update\_thing(): Use a heuristic to automatically update the value, may or may not make use of the setter function. module\_interface\_get\_thing(): Call the corresponding driver function.
+This function is avaiable outside the module, and is the intended way to interact with a module.

+That is: driver functions are for module internal usage and communicate directly with hardware.
+Interface functions are for external usage.
+Why?
+Want to minimise the use of global variables, but also need somewhere to store data.
+Module internal variables (such as the motor controller descriptor) should be static, which prevents their useage outside of their compilation module (data encapsulation).
+This necessitates a set of interface functions not directly using the static variables.